ThomasMertes/seed7/src/read_me.txt

   helps.
 As alternate solution 'bcc32.exe' and 'bcc32.cfg' can be copied to the 'src' directory (this solution should be avoided, since it does not consider updates of bcc32).

+ --- A linker error like

+    ld: library not found for -lX11

+  indicates that the linker was not able to find the X11 library.
+  The X11 library can have the name libX11.so (dynamic library) or libX11.a (static library).
+You need to search for this library (the dynamic library should normally be preferred).
+  After you found it the LFLAGS definition in your makefile must be changed.
+E.g.: If you found libX11.so in '/usr/X11R6/lib' the LFLAGS assignment should be changed from

+    LFLAGS =

+  to

+    LFLAGS = -L/usr/X11R6/lib

+ --- Other errors

   When you got other errors I would like to know about.
 Please send a mail with detailed information (name and version) of